jonascarpay/rebound/README.md

 where `Bind` is equivalent to `bound`'s `Var`.

-All of the functions in the above API have non-`Over` versions that mirror `bound`, for working with `Functor` and `Traversable` instances.
+All of the functions in the above API have versions without the `Over` suffix, that work on `Traversable` elements, similar to `bound`.

-Despite having no dependencies, the optics in this library are compatible with most optics libraries (lens, microlens, etc.).
+The optics in this library are compatible with most Van Laarhoven-style optics libraries (lens, microlens, etc.).

 ## Examples